Recommendations & Conclusions

 The Government should introduce a requirement for a rabies blood (titre) test by a veterinary professional before a dog enters the UK.
 The post-rabies vaccination waiting period should be increased from three to 12 weeks.
 This would help mitigate the risk of rabies entering the country via imported dogs, as …

-Government response.
 The government rejects the recommendation to introduce a rabies blood test requirement and increase the post-vaccination waiting period, stating it has no plans for these changes due to the current low rabies risk and existing strict import requirements.
-It mentions …
+It mentions a separate commitment to end …

 24